Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Physical Dimensions & Weight

 Edge 850 and Karoo 3 have similar dimensions, but the Karoo 3 is taller.
-They are mid-size head units, ideal for most scenarios, and my preferred size.
+They are mid-sized head units, ideal for most scenarios, and my preferred size.
 I find the Edge 1050, ELEMNT ACE, and similar bike computers too big for casual riding.
 On the other hand, if you have poor eyesight, you might benefit from them.
 Despite their different form factor, the E850 and Karoo 3 weigh almost the same (±6 grams).

 Ease of Setup